-Semester tests will be required for students in grades 7-12.
-All students in grades 7th-12th will be required to take semester tests in all of their classes.
-Tests will count for 10% of their semester grade in the course.
-Semester tests for classes taught via distance learning and from alternate locations, will be up to that instructor.
+Semester assessments will be required for students in grades 7-12.
+All students in grades 7th-12th will be required to take semester assessments in their classes.
+Semester assessments for classes taught via distance learning and from alternate locations, will be up to that instructor.